All's Well That Ends Well (Chiodos album)

-All's Well That Ends Well is the debut album by American post-hardcore band Chiodos, released through Equal Vision Records in July 2005.
-Four music videos for the songs "One Day All Women Will Become Monsters", "The Words 'Best Friend' Become Redefined", "Baby, You Wouldn't Last a Minute on the Creek", and "All Nereids Beware" have been produced for the promotion of the album.
-The album has sold more than 200,000 copies as of 2008.
+All's Well That Ends Well is the debut studio album by American post-hardcore band Chiodos, released on July 26, 2005, by Equal Vision Records.
+Four music videos were made for the songs "One Day All Women Will Become Monsters", "The Words 'Best Friend' Become Redefined", "Baby, You Wouldn't Last a Minute on the Creek", and "All Nereids Beware".
+The album sold more than 200,000 copies by 2008.